 All our inpatient wards have a least one iPad for patients to take part in 'virtual visits' (video call) to contact relatives and friends during their stay in hospital.
 Patients who do not have a mobile phone or tablet of their own are welcome to use a hospital iPad to see and talk to the people who matter to them.

-For patients who are unfamiliar with using iPads to set up calls or who are unable to do this independently there is help and support available on all wards.
+For patients who are unfamiliar with using iPads to set up calls or who are unable to do this independently, staff will always try to facilitate these calls where possible.
 In addition, the iPads all have a range of communication tools or apps installed, specifically for patients who are deaf, hard of hearing or who speak a language other than English.

 For the majority of situations in our wards it will not be appropriate for you to record the call.
 For example if there are other people present in shared ward accommodation this would be inappropriate without their consent.
 If you are unsure, please speak to ward staff first for advice.

-Healthcare chaplains are available to offer support and a listening service between 9am-10pm, 7 days per week.
+Healthcare chaplains are available to offer support and a listening service between 9am-5pm Monday - Thursday, and at weekends from Friday - Sunday between 9am-10pm.
 If you wish to speak with someone confidentially, please ask a member of ward staff to contact switchboard and ask for the on-call chaplain.
-This support is available for patients, relatives/carers and staff.

 There may however be some occasions, when a healthcare chaplain cannot see you in person.
 On these occasions, they will meet with you virtually through the 'Attend Anywhere' App on the hospital iPad or on your own device.